 The Alberta Union of Provincial Employees

-10451 - 170 Street
+10025 - 182 Street NW

-Edmonton, Alberta T5P 4S7
+Edmonton, Alberta T5P 0P7

 ARTICLE 49

 Performance Reviews

 49.01 After completion of the probationary period the Employer will review each staff member’s performance annually.
 Employees may respond on their own behalf and shall sign the review document to acknowledge that they have been advised of the contents.
 Except as provided in (a) below permanent, sessional or temporary staff shall advance by one increment unless the staff member has reached the maximum step.